scop/wrun/README.md

-Prebuilt binaries are also available from PyPI, in the [`wrun-py`](https://pypi.org/project/wrun-py/) package, installabled for example with `pip`:
+Prebuilt binaries are also available from PyPI, in the [`wrun-py`](https://pypi.org/project/wrun-py/) package, installable for example with `pip`:

 ```shell
 python3 -m pip install wrun-py